mattces/beside-the-park-task/README.md

 10. `Order` question answers must have the `order` property.
 11. `Order` question answers must have unique `order` (no two answers can have the same `order`);

-The `createQuiz` mutation is used to create a quiz.
-Here's a sample mutation:

 # Checking score

 The correct input schema to check score looks as follows: